This is the user manual for the MIDI controller app 7III Tap for iPhone and iPad.

 The top bar showing the tracks of your Live project.

 Navigate between tracks by swiping left or right.
 To select a track, tap on it.
-A long-press opens the track’s context menu where you can delete tracks, add tracks, go to Home or Encoders.
+A long-press opens the track’s context menu where you can delete tracks, add tracks, configure the standard note length for the step sequencers, go to Home or Encoders.

 Here's a detailed look at the buttons in the footer bar, from left to right:

-The side panel opens the options for the midi grid.
-Long-press opens the encoders view.
+The side panel opens the options for the MIDI grid (layout, velocity, pitch-bend/modwheel, scale, root, octave/drums page).
+Long-press opens the Encoders View.

 Long-press on the left pointing arrow to undo, long-press on the other to redo.